Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/system-architecture/database-diagrams.md

 - The 'progresses' document stores information about default progress based on language.
 This includes the setup for units and lessons.
 This configuration will be incorporated into the 'users' document to track user progress based on language.
 - The 'practices' document stores data related to voice practices and quizzes.
 Upon completion of a voice practice or quiz by users, the results are recorded in the 'users' document.
 This information encompasses the score, timestamp of the user's activity, language, and the name of the quiz or practice.
 - The 'quizzes' document stores data about quizzes.
 Upon completion of a quiz, the results are recorded in the 'users' document.
+- The 'fill_in_the_blanks' document stores data for the fill-in-the-blank activities.
+- The 'flashcards' document stores data for flashcard activities.